The Simplicity of One Room

 Breakfast served on styrofoam?

-We’ve got miles to go before we’re home.
+I got miles to go before I’m home.

 © 2018 William Neil